This article was updated on August 5, 2018.

 Social media, it seems, has taken over new talent acquisition schemes for C-suite personnel.
 Internal and external recruiters rely on LinkedIn, Twitter and Facebook as much as traditional outlets such as CareerBuilder and Indeed.
-In fact, 73 percent of recruiters have hired a candidate through social media, according to a recent Jobvite study.
+In fact, social networking is the fastest-growing means of recruiting, attracting or finding new hires, according to HireRight.

 Previously, in-house recruiters relied on executive search firms to find C-level candidates.
-Now, with social media's reach, it's easier for internal recruiters to build relationships with executives around the world to create a diverse pool of talent.
+Now, it's easier for internal recruiters to build relationships with executives around the world to create a diverse pool of talent.
 It's just a matter of leveraging social media.

 5 Ways to Leverage Social Media